iambriccardo/scalable-capital-at-tax-report/README.md

 ## Usage

-1. Create a configuration file in `.json` format with the following information:
+1. Create a configuration file in `.json` format with the following information (the filename must start with `config`):
     ```json
     {
       // Date ranges in which you want to compute the report.